Responses from audiences and critics alike have been extremely positive.

 'Everything about this production was excellent with many striking touches.
 The highly effective set was a wrecked ship bedded in real sand; the tops of the ribs curling over gave the impression of huge breaking waves... the small orchestra (under Francis Griffin) played the music beautifully; it was atmospheric, attractive and served Shakespeare’s text and its range of emotions well...
 The casting of Ariel as 3 spirits was a master stroke, each subtly characterised and responsive to Prospero and weaving trios with beautiful and ethereal sound...
 Prospero, who commands the magic island...(Tim Baldwin)... was outstanding and totally in command of the drama and music - a truly powerful performance.',

-'Through the Looking Glass' - St.Johanser's third full-length opera - here are stills from the film made at Woking Dance Space and published on DVD
+'Through the Looking Glass' - St.Johanser's third full-length stage work - here are stills from the film made at Woking Dance Space and published on DVD

 Of 'Spem' one reviewer said 'When I heard the first violin humming the main theme of the first movement I knew Joe had a hit'